OliUmbi/websites/README.md

   - earlier wildcard import
   - avaluate reworking the api to map according to name of column like (select person_id id FROM person_idk) it would safe the into
   - images data structured by first 4 chars /a/b/1/2/uuid
   - endpoint knows and checks first the used domain. the path is just one entry without base
+  - notification system
+    - periodic emails
+    - event emails
+  - transition to records
 - infrastructure
   - ufw rethink this or uninstall
   - backup strategy